magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42520-tax-rate-applied-twice-when-enable-cross-border-trade-is-used.md

 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.11,2.4.3,2.4.3-p1,tax rate,Cross Border Trade
 ---

-The MDVA-42520 patch fixes the issue where tax rate is applied twice when the **Enable Cross Border Trade** is used.
+The MDVA-42520 patch fixes the issue where the tax rate is applied twice when the **Enable Cross Border Trade** is used.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.11 is installed.
 The patch ID is MDVA-42520.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions